loopbackio/loopback.io/pages/en/contrib/Governance.md

 Needs&nbsp;priority | The issue is accepted as a bug/feature and waiting to get prioritized.
 Backlog | A curated list of items we want to work on in the near future.
 Planning | A short list of the most important issue, we use this list to pick the stories for our Sprint backlog during our bi-weekly planning session.
-Commited | Stories committed to the current sprint (Sprint Backlog) In&nbsp;Progress | Issues that we are actively working on Paused | Stories we put on hold.
+Committed | Stories committed to the current sprint (Sprint Backlog) In&nbsp;Progress | Issues that we are actively working on Paused | Stories we put on hold.
 Review | Items waiting for peer review.
 Pull requests typically go to this column.